alconley/SPS_CEBRA_EventBuilder/README.md

 It can convert CoMPASS data to ROOT, sort the data in time, build events, perform preliminary analysis and provide basic plots.

 ## Installation
 To build and install the event builder, the CMake build system is used.
-To build, simply run the following commands from the SPS_SABRE_EventBuilder directory:
+To build, simply run the following commands from the SPS_CEBRA_EventBuilder directory:
 ```
 mkdir build
 cd build